influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 Organizations are supported in Chronograf using a lightweight `app_metadata` key that can be inserted into Auth0 user profiles automatically or manually.

 To assign a user to an organization, add an `organization` key to the user `app_metadata` field with the value corresponding to the user's organization.
-For example, we can assign the user Marty McFly to the "time-travelers" organization by setting `app_metadata` to `{"organization": "time-travelers"}`.
+For example, you can assign the user Marty McFly to the "time-travelers" organization by setting `app_metadata` to `{"organization": "time-travelers"}`.
 This can be done either manually by an operator or automatically through the use of an [Auth0 Rule](https://auth0.com/docs/rules/metadata-in-rules#updating-app_metadata) or a [pre-user registration Auth0 Hook](https://auth0.com/docs/hooks/extensibility-points/pre-user-registration).

 Next, you will need to set the Chronograf [`AUTH0_ORGS`](/chronograf/v1.4/administration/configuration/#auth0-client-secret) environment variable to a comma-separated list of the allowed organizations.